btcreversal/altgen/README.md

 # Run:
 ./00-install-dependencies.sh
 ./01-code.sh
-# change icons and graphics for your custom stuff in the generated coinfolder/src/qt/res
+# change icons and graphics stored in icons folder for your own
 ./02-compilation.sh
 # unixinstall contains unix binaries
 # Coin code is stored in the folder with your coins name.